Long Position Meaning

 - The long position is popularly used by the investors during the bull market or in case of any growth stocks which was bought in the hope of capital appreciation.

-- In most cases, investors do research a particular scrip on the basis of the fundamental growth story of the company and stay long for a long-term perspective or until the financials of the company are intact.
+- In most cases, investors do research a particular scrip based on the fundamental growth story of the company and stay long for a long-term perspective or until the financials of the company are intact.

-- This position is broadly used across the derivative segment in case of currency, stock, and commodities.
+- This position is broadly used across the derivative segment in currency, stock, and commodities.

 Stock market lure investors, where they can invest and earn a handsome return on their current investment positions.
 The art of investing is dependent on buying the stock at a lower valuation and selling it at a price that will give many folds return to the investor.
 The return of investment would be higher if the timing of the investment remains favorable for the investor.

-The thumb rule is to buy a fundamentally good stock at a price level when no one is interested to buy and to sell the stock where everyone is positive and willing to invest in the company.
-Thus the investors have to take a long position in order to invest in the long term horizon.
+The thumb rule is to buy a fundamentally good stock at a price level when no one is interested in buying and selling the stock where everyone is positive and willing to invest in the company.
+Thus the investors have to take a long position to invest in the long term horizon.

 This article has been a guide to what is Long Position and its Meaning.
 Here we discuss the components of a long position in stock along with the examples.
 You can learn more from the following articles –